 - 1 cup reduced-fat ricotta cheese

 - 3 green onions, thinly sliced, divided

 - 2/3 cup shredded reduced-fat cheddar cheese

-- 3. In a small bowl, beat cream cheese, ricotta cheese and sour cream until blended.
+- 2. In a small mixing bowl, beat the cream cheese, ricotta cheese and sour cream until blended.
 Stir in half of the onions.

-- 4. Spoon half the noodle mixture into a 13x9-in. baking dish coated with cooking spray.
+- 3. Spoon half of the noodle mixture into a 13-in. x 9-in. baking dish coated with cooking spray.
 Top with cheese mixture and remaining noodle mixture.

-- 5. Cover and bake 30 minutes.
+- 4. Cover and bake at 350° for 30 minutes.
 Uncover; sprinkle with cheddar cheese.
 Bake 5-10 minutes longer or until heated through and cheese is melted.
 Sprinkle with remaining onions.
 Yield: 10 servings.

 1 cup: 319 calories, 14g fat (8g saturated fat), 92mg cholesterol, 635mg sodium, 23g carbohydrate (5g sugars, 1g fiber), 24g protein.
 Diabetic Exchanges: 3 lean meat, 1-1/2 starch, 1 fat.

 "Over cheesy.
 Didn't think the cheddar belonged on the top."

 "A little time consuming, but tasty.
 I left out the sugar."